Nelitarnia/WO3U-speedrun-guide/character-notes.md

 This is the most commonly used movement tactic in individual level runs since it's so fast and versatile.
 It even works in areas with tricky terrain since Benkei can bypass water surface, angled surfaces and ledges while digging.
 However, it's harder to utilize in full game runs since it requires you to setup Benkei with a maxed out Speed and Agility 10 first, plus it's quite costly as far as musou is concerned.

-### Top high jump

-The leap at the start of Benkei's air special gives him a surprising amount of height in a very short span of time, so this attack works as a high jump or a high jump finisher all by itself.
-Benkei can cross tier 2 in Luoyang staircase solo, which is a feat only a few characters in the game are capable of.

-Unfortunately, Benkei can't contribute to infinite jumps in any other capacity since his air special ends in a downsmash.

-### Good angled glitch

-Benkei can go past even thick walls with his C3 while angled.
-Additionally, his sprint attack and C7 allow him go past up to medium-thick walls.
-Since he has a Samurai-style musou, he can also be used to setup angled glitch, although realistically, you'd probably rather use his energy for speed movement.

 ### Skill breakpoints

 Each use of his air special costs 45 musou.
 At lv.
 1, you can do it 3 times without having to refill your musou.
-Lv.
-7 gives you 4 uses, lv.
-20+ gives you 5 uses.
+At lv.
+7 you get 4 uses, lv.
+20+ you get 5 uses, lv.
+100, you get 9 uses.

 ### Other notes

+Benkei's air special can hit enemies through walls, but at such a short range it's unlikely to be useful.

+Benkei can't contribute to infinite jumps in any other capacity than as a jump finisher since his air special ends in a downsmash.
+This also prevents him from doing a good wallzip.

 Benkei's C2 also makes him dig.
 It works the same way as the air special, except it has such a slow speed that it generally isn't useful in speedruns.
 However, the fact that you can do it while grounded without having to move much can occasionally give it a niche use: one time I got stuck in a pit out of bounds, surrounded by angled surfaces which prevented me from infinite jumping or using Benkei's air special to get out, but doing C2 let me controllably climb out of the pit instead.

 Benkei cannot fall while digging.
 If you dig over a ledge, Benkei will simply teleport to ground level instantly.

-His air special can hit enemies through walls, but at such a short range it's unlikely to be useful.

 ## Cai Wenji